wmec-it/docs/README.md

    sudo dd if=IMAGE.img of=/dev/[DEVICE] bs=1M status=progress conv=fsync
    ```

-3. Insert the MicroSD card into your device
+3. Insert the MicroSD card into your device.

-4. Boot your device from MicroSD card (hold Volume down key until the LED turns blue
+4. Boot your device from MicroSD card (hold Volume down key until the LED turns blue).

-5. Login with user "kali" and password "1234"
+5. Login with user `kali` and password `1234`.

 ### Bugs